ocjd/botmap/README.md

 * Ruby 2.0 or higher

 # Installation
-1. Place these files in a folder inside your bot's bin directory
+1. Place these files in a folder inside your bot's bin/Debug directory (this should be pokemonbotfolder/Debug/bin/botmap)
 2. Install the sinatra gem (gem install sinatra)

 # Usage
-1. Open the botmap folder (this should be pokemonbotfolder/bin/botmap) in a ruby activated console
+1. Open the botmap folder (this should be pokemonbotfolder/Debug/bin/botmap) in a ruby activated console
 2. Run this command:
 `
 ruby sinatra.rb